Éléonore mining project

 - Amendment of the certificate of authorization (CA) for the expansion of the quarry C-02 that will soon reach the limits set in the global certificate of authorization.
 The materials extracted from the quarry will be used for the maintenance of the roads and the infrastructures of the mine site over the lifetime of the mine.
 The materials will also be used for the construction of the authorized, but not constructed phases of the tailings pond.
 The amendment was authorized on August 13, 2019.

 - Amendment of the certificate of authorization (CA) to compensate for the loss in wetlands, water and riverside areas linked to the mining project.
 Three phases are planned for the compensation project: A) sand pits and road sections ready to restore now, B) gradual restoration of the pits, quarries and cells of the tailings pond as they become available as restoration sites and C) closure of the industrial site and the last cells of the tailings site.
 According to the current mine closure plan, restoration work will continue for approximately 2 years after closure.
-Amendement of the certificate of authorization under review.
+The amendement was authorized on April 29, 2021.

 Details on location